enriicola/Linked-adm-In/Report.md

         Benefit(Type, Economical Value): Represents benefits offered for a job

     Relationships:
-        BELONGS_TO: Links a job to an company
+        LISTS: Links a job to an company
         REQUIRES: Links a job to the skills it demands
         OFFERS: Links a job to the benefits it provides
         OPERATES_IN: Links a company to the industries it operates in